klausjaspi/Frisbeeh/README.md

 ## Viewing saved scores

+![oie_40yAmsrfSNEW](https://user-images.githubusercontent.com/68552044/88269003-f6476680-ccdb-11ea-9caf-117c084765cf.gif)

 You can view your saved scores in two ways, here is the first way: saving score and then viewing the score list.

-![oie_40yAmsrfSNEW](https://user-images.githubusercontent.com/68552044/88269003-f6476680-ccdb-11ea-9caf-117c084765cf.gif)
+![oie_0NxNmz3sDshj](https://user-images.githubusercontent.com/68552044/88269332-81c0f780-ccdc-11ea-907c-949610dde66e.gif)

 This is the second way.
 Navigating from main menu to scores view you are required to write the desired username.

-Checking the remember username box will save your nickname for the future until logged out.
+Checking the remember nickname box will save your nickname for the future until logged out.
 Next time clicking scores Frisbeeh will automatically direct you to your saved scores list.

-![oie_0NxNmz3sDshj](https://user-images.githubusercontent.com/68552044/88269332-81c0f780-ccdc-11ea-907c-949610dde66e.gif)
+Checking the remember nickname box is not necessary to view your scores.

 Please note that you **can not save empty score**.
 Frisbeeh will guide you with push notifications in case of any issues.